Is Generation Required for Data-Efficient Perception?: Search and Replay

 \section{Search and Replay}

-Our results in Sec.~\ref{sec:theory} suggest that ensuring compositional generalization through inductive biases requires a generative approach, i.e., inverting a learned decoder $\hat\fb$.
+Our results in Sec.~\ref{sec:theory} suggest that achieving compositional generalization is easier through a generative approach, i.e., inverting a learned decoder $\hat\fb$.
 If a decoder admits an explicit inverse, this inversion is trivial.
 For image data, however, constructing such a decoder is challenging as this generally requires that $\mathcal{X}=\mathbb{R}^{d_x}$~\citep{papamakarios2021normalizing}.
-Consequently, inverting $\hat\fb$ requires solving an inference problem: given an image $\xb$, we must find a latent $\zb^{*}$ such that In this section, we explore strategies for solving this inference problem efficiently.
+Consequently, inverting $\hat\fb$ requires solving an inference problem: given an image $\xb$, we must find a latent $\zb^{*}$ such that